-On June 30, 2020, the Registrant issued 100 shares of the Registrant's common stock, par value 0.01 per share, to New Academy Holding Company, LLC for 1.00.
+On June 30, 2020, the Registrant issued 100 shares of the Registrant's common stock, par value \$0.01 per share, to New Academy Holding Company, LLC for \$1.00.
 The issuance of such shares of common stock was not registered under the Securities Act, because the shares were offered and sold in a transaction by the issuer not involving any public offering exempt from registration under Section 4(a)(2) of the Securities Act.
+These shares were subsequently cancelled on October 1, 2020.